-On February 26, 2018, the Company acquired long-term debt as a result of the business combination with Renaissance Asset Management (London) Inc. As at June 30, 2023, of the outstanding long-term debt, the facility bearing interest at RBC Prime+1.95% was repaid in full with no outstanding amounts and \$1,173 bearing interest at a rate of 5.23% matures in September 2023 ("Facility #2").
+On February 26, 2018, the Company acquired long-term debt as a result of the business combination with Renaissance Asset Management (London) Inc. As at September 30, 2023, both facilities have been repaid in full with no outstanding amounts.

 On February 7, 2021, the Company assumed long-term debt related to the HealthPointe acquisition.
 The long-term debt is spread across a number of facilities, which renew annually for consecutive 12-month periods, and bear interest at RBC Prime+0%.
-As at June 30, 2023, the outstanding balance of this long-term debt was \$930.
+As at September 30, 2023, the outstanding balance of this long-term debt was \$836.